Student Resources

 - Submit appropriate documentation (submit documents through the online

-registration form, by Email Accessibility Services or by bringing them to the AS office. - Meet with the Accessibility Services Coordinator to discuss past learning experiences
+registration form, by Email Accessibility Services or by bringing them to the AS office. - Meet with the Accessibility Services Coordinator to discuss past learning experiences and barriers to your learning environment.

 After the accommodation request has been approved, students may access the Hanover portal, Accommodate.